 Camping is growing in popularity thanks to cheaper and easier-to-use camping equipment.
 Many families also like the idea of a budget-friendly holiday that includes spending quality time outdoors together.

-Here are 10 great camping spots for families during the Easter holidays.
+So, grab your tent - here's 10 great camping spots for families during the Easter holidays.

-Beacon Cottage, Cornwall
+1) For Sea Views - Beacon Cottage, Cornwall

 Open Easter to September.

 A delightful campsite that is wilder and more windswept than many of the other sites on the northern Cornish coast.
 This means it is generally quieter although it is still worth booking ahead if you can.

 Choose to camp in the Ocean View field and wake up to views of the dramatic Atlantic sea or camp in a more sheltered spot amid apple trees.